BengaliAI/taklaPreWork/utils/wordCleaner.md

 ### Current Cases Handled:
 * handles broken diacritics
-* removes numbers
-* removes non-bengali symbols
+* removes numbers and non-bengali symbols
 * removes invalid starter symbols
 * removes invalid ending symbols
 * removes consecutive doubles of vds and cds
 * removes unwanted connectors in between vds

 ## TODO
-- [ ] Problematic Bangla Symbol removal
+- [x] Problematic Bangla Symbol removal
 - [x] unittest for values
 - [x] unittest for types (not sure if the pipeline should handle this)